efentress2025/cse15l-lab-reports/lab-report-4-week-8.md

 ![test2ErrorPeerImp](Lab_Report_4_Images\test2ErrorPeerImp.png)

 To make my implementation work for files that have nested parentheses, brackets, etc., I could simply add some replace() method calls that replaces these characters in my “stringToAdd” with empty strings.
 Also, to make sure my program doesn't grab a link that is right after a nested link in brackets, I could check to see if there is a closed parenthesis located two indexes before a link's open parenthesis.
-If there are, this link is not valid.
+If there is, this link is not valid.

 ---
 **snippet-3.md**